Dynatrace/dynatrace-operator/README.md

-**Note: this project is currently in development.
-Shouldn't be installed by customers yet.**
+**Note: Requires Dynatrace Cluster version 1.209**

 # Dynatrace Operator

 The Dynatrace Operator supports rollout and lifecycle of various Dynatrace components in Kubernetes and OpenShift.

 As of launch, the Dynatrace Operator can be used to deploy a containerized ActiveGate for Kubernetes API monitoring.
-New capabilities will be added to the Dynatrace Operator over time including metric routing, and API monitoring for AWS, Azure, GCP, and vSPhere.
+New capabilities will be added to the Dynatrace Operator over time including metric routing, and API monitoring for AWS, Azure, GCP, and vSphere.

 ## Supported platforms